A Compositional Approach to Certifying the Almost Global Asymptotic Stability of Cascade Systems: Conclusion

 \section{Conclusion}

-In this work, we present sufficient conditions for the almost global asymptotic stability of a cascade in which the subsystems are only \textit{almost} globally asymptotically stable, a natural setting for geometric control design.
-The main result relies on the assumption that the only chain recurrent points of the unforced outer loop are hyperbolic equilibria.
-The required precompactness condition is analogous to the assumption of forward boundedness used in related results for globally asymptotically stable systems in Euclidean space, and can similarly be verified via a growth rate inequality.
-The qualitative nature of the stability criteria facilitates the verification of control designs for cascades whose subsystems are governed by arbitrarily complex equations, so long as the subsystems enjoy certain fundamental dynamical properties.
+In this work, we present sufficient conditions for the almost global asymptotic stability of a cascade in which the subsystems are only almost globally asymptotically stable.
+The result is extended inductively to upper triangular systems of arbitrary size.
+The approach relies on the forward boundedness of trajectories (which can be verified by growth rate criteria on the interconnection term and on a Lyapunov function for the unforced outer subsystem) and the absence of chain recurrent points other than hyperbolic equilibria in the unforced outer subsystem.
+The results are analogous to classic results for cascades of globally asymptotically stable systems.
+The compositional nature of the criteria facilitates stability verification for arbitrarily complex cascades, so long as the subsystems enjoy certain fundamental properties.